ibm-cloud-docs/cis/managing-for-reliability.md

 Each of these items provides certain functionality you can use to create a more reliable CIS deployment.

-Notice that the CIS interface is organized into sections for *security*, *reliability*, and *perfomance*.
+Notice that the CIS interface is organized into sections for *security*, *reliability*, and *performance*.
 The main navigation menu is shown in the following figure, with the Global Load Balancers and DNS menu items revealed:

 ![Left navigation DNS ](images/cis-left-navigation.png)